 It may surprise you but it is true, New Zealand has several domestic airlines serving cities small and big.
 You can compare several domestic routes, add-on packages and other airlines such as Jetstar when using Skyscanner.
 It compares all your options and the point you in the direction of the cheapest website to book your flight, often the airline directly as it is often your best option in New Zealand.

 Check-in on Air New Zealand domestic flights

-You must check-in to your flight 20-30 minutes before your domestic flight’s departure time, or 60 minutes before departure if you’re domestic flight is connecting with an international flight.
+You must check-in to your flight 20-30 minutes before your domestic flight’s departure time, or 60 minutes before departure if your domestic flight is connecting with an international flight.

 You can check-in on the Air New Zealand website, on the Air New Zealand app or at the airport.
 Checking in via the Air New Zealand website or app will give you a boarding pass to scan (note you cannot print a boarding pass yourself – it must be on your mobile device).
 When checking in at the airport, you will be given a printed boarding pass.

 Find out more about flying domestically in New Zealand with our guide to Domestic Flights in New Zealand.

 Here’s what to expect when taking a long-haul Air New Zealand flight.
 Air New Zealand does long-haul flights to the Americas and the United Kingdom.
 By the way, learn How to Prepare for a Long Haul Flight.

 Long-haul international flight tickets

 There are four types of long-haul flight experiences you can have with Air New Zealand, which are as follows: